-The agency, which originates from University College London (UCL), cites that the main predictor for this forecast is the projected warmer than normal sea surface temperatures in the tropical North Atlantic Ocean given a moderately negative phase of the North Atlantic Oscillation.
-There is also an expectation of potentially weak or La Niña ENSO conditions during the peak hurricane season months of August, September, and October.
-These expected conditions have resulted in an anticipated persistent lessening of trade winds throughout the Atlantic's Main Development Region (MDR) - including the Caribbean Sea and tropical North Atlantic - that typically leads to more cyclonic vorticity (spin) and decreased vertical wind shear.
-Each of these parameters should allow for more favorable atmospheric and oceanic conditions that lead to above-average cyclogenesis.
+The agency, which originates from University College London (UCL), cites that the main predictor(s) for this forecast is the projected slightly warmer than normal sea surface temperatures in the tropical North Atlantic Ocean and an expectation of persistent La Niña conditions by the peak hurricane season months of August / September / October.
+These expected conditions have resulted in an anticipated lessening of trade winds throughout the Atlantic's Main Development Region (MDR) - including the Caribbean Sea and tropical North Atlantic - that typically leads to more cyclonic vorticity (spin) and decreased vertical wind shear.
+Each of these parameters should allow for more favorable atmospheric and oceanic conditions that lead to above-average tropical cyclone formations.